-CCTE Current Student Spotlight: Darnel Degand, Communication, Computing, and Technology in EducationBy mst • May 27th, 2013 • Category: Communication, Computing, and Technology Education
+CCTE Current Student Spotlight: Darnel Degand, Communication, Computing, and Technology in EducationBy mst • May 27th, 2013 • Category: Communication, Media, and Learning Technologies Design

 Darnel Degand is a full-time doctoral student in the Instructional Technology and Media program within the Communication, Computing, and Technology in Education program.
 Darnel is also teaching a second-level interactive media course at Teachers College, Theory and Programing of Interactive Media, which covers user experience and ActionScript 3 programming.
 His academic interests include educational entertainment technology and media and social success skills (life skills) development.